 Consistent hiring decisions driven by data can result in positive talent acquisitions.
 Objective assessments can help to avoid bias and much work has been done to reduce or eliminate bias within psychometric testing.
-Using tools such as Pearson TalentLens' Role Assessments it is possible to obtain an objective fit-to-role rating that is instantly compared to all other applicants.
+Using assessment tools it is possible to obtain an objective fit-to-role rating that is instantly compared to all other applicants.